HOW TO… Create Your Sustainable Wardrobe

 10. CONSIDER RENTING.
 Wedding season coming up and can’t bear to wear the same thing twice?
 Renting clothes is becoming big business in Hong Kong and globally, allowing you to wear stunning designer outfits for a fraction of the price and without the same impact on the environment.
 (High-end designers are some of the worst culprits when it comes to incinerating their deadstock because discount sales are seen as “cheapening the brand”.)
 There is some current debate about the benefits of purchasing vs renting due to the impact of dry-cleaning chemicals and transportation costs.
 However, for that special party piece, I would definitely consider it.

 So there you have it, ten simple steps to keep in mind as you create your sustainable wardrobe.
 As the world wakes up to the impact that the fashion industry wreaks on the planet, at least you can feel confident that you are shopping in a responsible, ethical manner.
+Do your own research and find out the facts for yourself, or read helpful and informed articles like this one from Mario Pineda.
 Share your fashion philosophy with your friends.
 Teach your children how to avoid the pitfalls of fast fashion.
 Demand action from your government on holding retailers accountable for the impact of their product.

 And finally, gather together some friends and go and see the new feature-length documentary “reFashioned” by Joanne Bowers (who previously directed the critically-acclaimed “The Helper” back in 2017), premiering in Cityplaza on 18th September.
 It follows the journey of three passionate Hongkongers who are playing vital roles in our city’s relationship with fashion, and promises to be one of 2021’s most impactful locally-made films.